%load_ext dotenv

 A simple version might look something like the code below.
 You provide a query

-to the function and get back a sentence with the name and URL.
+and get back a sentence with the name and URL.

 @tool